East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 South Florida Stats and Trends

-- South Florida has four wins against the spread in seven games this year.
+- South Florida has played seven games, with four wins against the spread.

-- So far this year, the Bulls have been installed as underdogs by a 7.5-point margin or more five times and are 3-2 ATS in those contests.
+- This year, the Bulls have two against the spread wins in four games as an underdog of 8.5 points or more.

-- South Florida's games this season have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- South Florida's games this season have gone over the point total four times in seven opportunities (57.1%).

-- South Florida is 2-1 against the spread and 2-1 overall in games when it records more than 28.4 points.
+- South Florida is 2-1 against the spread and 2-1 overall when the team scores more than 28.4 points.

-- This season the Bulls have nine turnovers, five fewer than the Pirates have takeaways (14).
+- The Bulls have nine giveaways this season, while the Pirates have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.